top of page

 What if my unstable magic ruins the festival after five long years . . . ?

-She didn’t voice the fear.
+She didn’t voice her fear.
 She couldn’t.

 The town’s bright energy felt like sunlight against her back—warm, comforting, and completely unaware of the storm in her chest.